-(Before I start this section I want to emphasize that the majority of people in PNG are good people.
+(Before I start this section I want to emphasize that the majority of people in PNG do not fall into this category despite what some news agencies might lead one to believe.
 I am always thankful I teach, I get to see the best of the best :-))

 You can’t live in PNG without knowing the victims of a variety of criminal attacks.
 This takes it toll on even the most hardened Ex-pat.
 I don’t think I can even accurately list all my friends and acquaintances who’ve had ‘incidents’ in the past three years.
 These range from in-home robberies / attacks, to hold-ups, knifings and murder of students.